 I remember being a teenager and watching Friends and thinking about how cool it would be to live in an apartment.
-I thought that they were the perfect little living quarters; not too much to clean (of course, I was a lazy teenager), too far off the ground for most bugs, and neighbors so close that you could become BFFs with them, a la pretty much every sitcom ever.
+I thought that they were the perfect little places to live; not too much to clean, too far off the ground for most bugs, and neighbours so close that you could become best friends with them, a la pretty much every sitcom ever.

 Fast forward into adulthood and living in an apartment makes me lose faith in humanity.

 In the past five years of apartment living, I’ve lived in a wide variety.
 Nice, new buildings, apartments in houses, houses converted into apartments, and old, not so nice buildings.
 It doesn’t matter what type of building you live in, the annoyingness of human beings just can’t be escaped.

 I get it.
 I’m annoying too.
 I bark and growl (loudly) at my dog when we play.
 Sometimes, I play music really loud when I’m cleaning on Sunday mornings and I’m sorry, but if your clothes are hanging out in the dryer all dry but taking up space, I’m the woman that will take it out (underwear and all) and dump it on the top of the machine so that I can use the machine.
 Get over it.